Wreckage of missing Myanmar military plane found

 "If (the pilot) entered this region at 18,000 feet, that aircraft is going to enter tropical rains so it could have been that there was a downburst or heavy rainfall.

-"We know in the next 24-48 hours there will be more rain at the site that they have the six vessels, could see another 80-120 mm (3.1 - 4.7 in) of rainfall," which would impede a search for the missing aircraft, he added.
+"We know in the next 24-48 hours there will be more rain at the site that they have the six vessels, could see another 80-120 mm (3.1 - 4.7 in) of rainfall," which would impede the ongoing search operation for the aircraft, he added.